-Hannibal Buress's comedy is as if the universe is truly made up of harmonic chords or frequencies and he secretly discovered one of those frequencies - the comedy one; and now he's just strumming those strings and riding that harmonic wave all the way to the bank.
-Relaxed, laid-back, confident - as well he should be.
+Hannibal Buress's comedy is as if the universe is truly made up of harmonic frequencies and he secretly discovered the source of one of those frequencies - the comedy one.
+And now he's just strumming those strings and riding that harmonic wave all the way to the comedy bank.

 31 January 2021